What is Urinary Incontinence?

 What Can Cause Urinary Incontinence?

 Incontinence is never convenient.
-You don’t have to be embarrassed to discuss treatment with your Viva Eve doctor.
+You don’t have to be embarrassed to discuss treatment with your Viva Eve doctor, who is experienced in treating issues associated with female urinary incontinence NYC.
 You should never allow your bladder issues to interfere with your life.

 - There are connections between heavy periods and urinary incontinence.
 Some of these connections can indicate more serious, underlying medical problems, like uterine fibroids.